-But first things first: why is belly fat so darn stubborn?
+First things first: why is belly fat so darn stubborn?
 Everyone's body type is different, so it depends on the person, but there are a few common reasons.
 "Belly fat is often a sign of 'stress' or insulin resistance.
 When you are stressed, your cortisol levels rise, which may lead to storing fat in your middle," Amy Shapiro, MS, RD, CDN, and founder of Real Nutrition, told POPSUGAR.
 "Genetics do play a role here as well, so if your parent tends to carry weight in their middle, you might end up doing the same."

 In addition to genetics, Cassie Lambert, NASM certified trainer and strength coach, told POPSUGAR that your weight-loss method may also play a role.
 "For example, a low-carbohydrate diet will kick-start weight loss, but this is because of the water loss from the glycogen in the muscles and not fat," she explained.
-Lambert also cited large amounts of cardio as an example of how to quickly lose weight but not belly fat.
+Lambert also cited large amounts of cardio as an example of how to quickly lose weight but not necessarily belly fat.

 Evan Harden, personal trainer and National Bar League founder, told POPSUGAR that losing weight too rapidly is a common mistake.
 "When that happens, it is difficult to preserve muscle, let alone grow new muscle," Harden said.
 "This leads to losing weight but not body fat and ultimately a poor body composition."
 Losing weight gradually is essential to preserving muscle, and Harden noted that new research shows we shouldn't lose more than one to three percent of our bodyweight per week.
 Here's more information on how soon you should expect to see results from working out.

 Although you can't spot-reduce fat, there are nutrition and fitness methods that are effective for losing weight in the most proportional way possible.
 Shapiro recommended a nutrition plan that consists of high-fibre foods, lean proteins, and healthy fats at every meal.
 "Visualise [your] plate and cut it in half.
 Make sure half the plate is full of plants, fruits, and veggies at every meal," she advised.
 "Then cut the other half into quarters, and make sure one-quarter is protein and one-quarter is whole grains."

 Additionally, Shapiro provided the following nutrition tips for overall weight loss: